marcin-piekarski/0-to-pwa-in-minutes/README.md

 ## Starter Template:

-The template that I picked to convert to a Progressive Web App is called Goggle Ecommerce and it's created by w3layouts.
+The template that I picked to convert to a Progressive Web App is called Goggles Ecommerce and it's created by w3layouts.

-Based on Bootstrap, it features many commons features found amoung other ecommerce sites/templates.
+It's based on Bootstrap and it features many common features found among other ecommerce sites/templates.

 **Details:**